Eugene McCarthy: Final campaigns

 In 1982, McCarthy ran for his old Senate seat but lost the Democratic primary to businessman Mark Dayton, 69% to 24%.

 In the 1988 election, McCarthy appeared on the ballot as the presidential candidate of a handful of left-wing state parties, specifically the Consumer parties in Pennsylvania and New Jersey and the Minnesota Progressive Party in Minnesota.
 In his campaign, he supported trade protectionism, Reagan's Strategic Defense Initiative and the abolition of the two-party system.
 He received 30,905 votes.

 In 1992, returning to the Democratic Party, he entered the New Hampshire presidential primary and campaigned for the Democratic nomination, but was excluded from the first televised debate.
-Along with other candidates who had been excluded from the 1992 Democratic debates (including two-time New Alliance Party presidential candidate Lenora Fulani, former Irvine, California mayor Larry Agran, Billy Jack actor Tom Laughlin, and others), McCarthy staged protests and took unsuccessful legal action in an attempt to be included in the debates.
+Along with other candidates who had been excluded from the 1992 Democratic debates (including two-time New Alliance Party presidential candidate Lenora Fulani, Irvine, California mayor Larry Agran, Billy Jack actor Tom Laughlin, and others), McCarthy staged protests and took unsuccessful legal action in an attempt to be included in the debates.
 Unlike the other excluded candidates, McCarthy was a longstanding national figure and had mounted credible campaigns for president in previous elections.
 He won 108,679 votes in the 1992 primaries.
 In his campaign for the Democratic nomination, McCarthy proposed the use of import fees to help Japan and Western Europe pay for military security and raise taxes on the wealthy in order to eliminate the national debt.

 Personal life

 McCarthy and his wife, Abigail Quigley McCarthy, had five children.
+They met while Quigley was working as a teacher in Mandan, North Dakota.
+They married on June 5, 1945, in St. Paul, Minnesota.

 In 1969, McCarthy separated from his wife after 24 years of marriage, but they never divorced.
 The children stayed with their mother after the separation.
 According to McCarthy biographer Dominic Sandbrook, McCarthy had a romantic relationship with CBS News correspondent Marya McLaughlin that lasted until McLaughlin's death in 1998.

 McCarthy's niece Mary Beth was married to folk singer Peter Yarrow.